supervisely/docs/neural-networks/cleanup-unused-weights/README.md

 ![](screenshot-app-supervise-ly-nodes-tasks-1588247335378.png)

 The process is done.
-In our example we’ve reduced the disk space occupied by NN weights from 2GB to 232 MB.
+In our example we’ve dramatically reduced the disk space occupied by NN weights from 2GB to 232 MB.

 ![](screenshot-app-supervise-ly-nodes-6698-info-1588247348721.png)